 What is one problem you encountered as an entrepreneur, and how did you overcome it?

 I eased into entrepreneurship due to my green card situation.
-That was good because it allowed me start building up an audience while I still had a recurring paycheck.
+That was good because it allowed me to start building up an audience while I still had a recurring paycheck.
 But it was bad because I never had to charge for anything I did in regards to IdeaMensch.

 So, I am always hesitant to charge people for what I do.
 That’s bad.